minggudevv/Firebase-Login-Register/README.md

 # Firebase Login and Register System

-A comprehensive authentication system using Firebase with features like login history tracking, profile management, and security features.
+A comprehensive authentication system using Firebase with features like login history tracking, profile management, theme switching, and auto-login capabilities.

 ## Features